Mitsuye Yamada: Incarceration

-When World War II broke out, Mitsuye's father Jack Yasutake was branded an enemy alien and arrested on suspicion of espionage.
-Like hundreds of other Japanese Americans, he was arrested without proof of wrongdoing, and was later exonerated after the war.
-Jack worked as a translator for the Immigration and Naturalization Service and also was the head of the local Senryū poetry club.
+Mitsuye's father Jack Yasutake worked as a translator for the Immigration and Naturalization Service and was also the founder of the local Senryū club whose members would read their poems at the family home in Seattle.
+When World War II broke out, he was branded an enemy alien and arrested on suspicion of espionage.
+Like hundreds of other Japanese Americans, Jack was arrested without proof of wrongdoing, and was later exonerated after the war.

-In 1942, after Executive Order 9066 was signed, Mitsuye and the rest of her family were incarcerated at Minidoka War Relocation Center, Idaho.
+In 1942, after Executive Order 9066 was signed, Mitsuye and the rest of her family were incarcerated, first at the Puyallup Assembly Center and then at Minidoka War Relocation Center, Idaho.